 The result is limited to max models (10 by default), or unlimited if max is 0.
-The search for new models is stopped when processing exceeds timeout_seconds (in seconds) (unless it is 0).
+The search for new models is stopped when processing exceeds timeout (in seconds) (unless it is 0).
 The models can be asked to be complete or partial (i.e., in which "don't care" terms are not specified).

-- No models. - No model found in xx seconds.
-Models may be available.
-Change the timeout_seconds argument to see them. - More models may be available.
-Change the max argument to see them. - More models may be available.
-Change the timeout_seconds argument to see them. - More models may be available.
-Change the max and timeout_seconds arguments to see them.
+- No models. - More models may be available.
+Change the max argument to see them.

+- More models may be available.
+Change the timeout argument to see them. - More models may be available.
+Change the max and timeout arguments to see them.

 - max (int, optional) maximum number of models.
-Defaults to 10. - timeout_seconds (int, optional) timeout seconds seconds.
+Defaults to 10. - timeout (int, optional) timeout in seconds.
 Defaults to 10. - complete (bool, optional) True for complete models.
 Defaults to False.